BerriAI/litellm/docs/my-website/docs/completion/input.md

 - `api_version`: *string (optional)* - (Azure-specific) the api version for the call

 - `fallbacks`: *list (optional)* - A list of model names + params to be used, in case the initial call fails

+- `metadata`: *dict (optional)* - Any additional data you want to be logged when the call is made (sent to logging integrations, eg. promptlayer and accessible via custom callback function)

 ## Provider-specific Params
 Providers might offer params not supported by OpenAI (e.g. top_k).
 You can pass those in 2 ways: